applied-meta-omics-ethz-2023/metagenomics-workshop/module-1/README.md

 </details>

-### Exploring the binning results with Anvi'o [optional]
+### Additional resources and optional tasks

 Are you done?

-Is there some time and motivation left?
-Have a look [here](https://merenlab.org/2016/06/22/anvio-tutorial-v2/) and try to visualise the binning results on your laptop with Anvi'o!
+One option would be to have a look [here](https://merenlab.org/2016/06/22/anvio-tutorial-v2/) and try to visualise the binning results on your laptop with Anvi'o!

+You could also try to subset the abundance file and run the binning without abundance correlation to evaluate the benefits of this approach.